fcases/zig-pa1/README.md

 # zig-pa1
 An exercise with ZIG and the gtk and portaudio C libraries.

 Just choose an input device in first combobox, output in second combobox.
 If both devices are compatible, the green led will turn on.
-Next step, you can push the play ... and wistle.
+Next step, you can push the play ... and whistle.

 <!---
 ![window app](pix/app.png#center "window app")